When This Is Over

 When This Is Over is the debut studio album by Canadian rapper Shad, released in 2005.
 The album was financed by $17,500 Shad won from 91.5 The Beat's Rhythm of the Future talent competition while completing his final year of undergraduate study at Wilfrid Laurier University.

-The album features tracks on topics ranging from the Rwandan genocide to race in basketball.
+The album features ten tracks that cover topics ranging from the Rwandan genocide to race in basketball.